Malacologia - Instructions for Authors

 question regarding electronic submission of graphics, contact the graphics editor.
 Keep the individual file sizes below 5 MB (using the option “LZW compression” will greatly reduce the size of TIFF files).

 REPRINTS AND PAGE COSTS

-22. Reprints must be ordered from the Business Office at the time proof is returned to the copy editor.
+23. Reprints must be ordered from the Business Office at the time proof is returned to the copy editor.
 Later orders cannot be considered.
-When 100 or more reprints are ordered, an author will receive 25 additional
+When 100 or more reprints are ordered, an author will receive 25 additional copies free

-23. PDF files of the paper for personal use are available with a purchase of reprints; free of charge for subscribers to Malacologia.
-Subscription must include current and two paid-for immediate past and/or future volumes.
+24. PDF files of the paper for personal use are available with a purchase of reprints; free of charge for subscribers to Malacologia.
+Subscription must include current and two paid for immediate past and/or future volumes.

 25. Page costs must be paid prior to publication.
 Page cost recovery is required as follows.

 Student**: 15 pages free; U.S. $30.00

 A reduction or elimination of page charges may be possible under certain circumstances by arrangement with the editor.
 A reduction of page charges may be negotiated for papers exceeding 30 pages.

 26. Color figures must be paid-for by the author.
 Costs are U.S. $300 for the first color page in a paper and U.S. $150 for each subsequent color page.